brunoasdev/brunoasdev/README.md

-- 👋 Hi, I’m @brunoasdev
+- 👋 Hi, I’m @brunodev
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Microservices in Spring-Boot and Cloudnative in Quarkus, clustering kubernetes in Rancher and front-end in React JS and Angular 2+ with graphics and reports.
 - 💞️ I’m looking to collaborate on projects